 Introduction

 Increased temperature impacts climate change (Trenberth, 2011)34.
 Climate change increases the variability and uncertainty of the precipitation levels (lack of timely rainfall for agriculture production or excess rainfall) leading to frequent water-related disasters viz., floods, and droughts.
 The effect of flood includes loss of land cover, loss of soil available NP, and disease spread while the effect of drought includes decreased water availability, lack of nutrient cycling, famine, etc. Intensive monoculture enhanced the ill effects of climate change.
-Mono-cropping systems offer a cost-effective system for farmers and consumers by increasing productivity in high-tech modern agriculture resulting in water pollution, soil deterioration, and green house gas emissions.
+Mono-cropping systems offer a cost-effective system for farmers and consumers by increasing productivity in high-tech modern agriculture resulting in water pollution, soil deterioration, and greenhouse gas emissions.
 According to a United Nations report, the world population is expected to exceed 9.7 billion by 2050.
 We must feed the burgeoning population.
 Now it is time to redesign our strategies to reduce agricultural inputs without any loss or less loss of productivity (Jamaretal.2016)1.
-Production of food inadequate quantity for the burgeoning population along with conserving natural resources is a challenging task for the scientific community .
+Production of inadequate quantity of food for the burgeoning population along with conserving natural resources is a challenging task for the scientific community .
 Systems comprising crops with forestry are one way to feed the burgeoning population stably.
 Hortoforestry interventions were successful in combating food insecurity (Tsujietal.2019)2.
 In addition to the above, short forestry has the potential for poverty reduction, reduction of land degradation, and climate change mitigation (Buyinzaetal., 2019)3.

 Hortoforestry has played a diverse role in agricultural production and the protection of the environment (through carbon sequestration to mitigate ongoing climate change